SeanFromIT/studentloanbilltracker/USCongress.md

 Provides a tax credit of 10% of the student loan payments made by employers on behalf of their employees.
 The overall payment per employee cannot exceed $500/month.

 Status: 1/3/2017 - Referred to House Committee on Ways and Means.

-**<a id="hr3451" target="_blank" href="https://www.congress.gov/bill/114th-congress/house-bill/3451">H.R.
-3451 (Student Loan Bankruptcy Parity Act of 2015)</a>** -
-Similar to <a href="#hr449">H.R.
-449</a>, a one pager to return Chapter 11 bankruptcy protections to student loans.

-Status: 9/28/2015 - Stuck in House Committee on Regulatory Reform, Commercial And Antitrust Law.

 **<a id="hr2590" target="_blank" href="https://www.congress.gov/bill/114th-congress/house-bill/2590">H.R.
 2590 (Young Farmer Success Act of 2015)</a>** -